-Mickelthwate is Music Director of the Oklahoma City Philharmonic where he’s built a reputation for creating uniquely tailored programs to bring in new audiences.
-Under his leadership, the organization has expanded its artistic horizons; increased the number of onstage and city-wide collaborations; commissioned works commemorating significant events and anniversaries; and is currently completing its first-ever recording project with the international Naxos label.
-Originally from Germany, Mickelthwate is also Music Director Emeritus of the Winnipeg Symphony Orchestra in Canada.
+Beginning his fifth season as Music Director of the Oklahoma City Philharmonic, Alexander Mickelthwate’s exciting musical programming has created a buzz across the city, drawing people from all walks of life to the concert hall.
+Under his leadership, the organization has expanded its artistic horizons, increased the number of onstage and city-wide collaborations, commissioned works commemorating significant events and anniversaries, and is currently completing its first-ever recording project with the international Naxos label, with violin soloist Noah Baldly Bendix, concertmaster of the Berlin Philharmonic.

-In North America, Mickelthwate has guest conducted the New York Philharmonic, the Chicago Symphony, Seattle Symphony, Houston Symphony, Vancouver Symphony, Atlanta Symphony, Saint Paul Chamber Orchestra, Saint Luke’s and Toronto Symphony, among others.
+In North America Alexander has guest conducted the New York Philharmonic, the Chicago Symphony, Seattle Symphony, Houston Symphony, Vancouver Symphony, Atlanta Symphony, Saint Paul Chamber Orchestra, Saint Luke’s, Milwaukee Symphony, Rochester Philharmonic and Toronto Symphony, among others.

 Alexander has conducted for President Jimmy Carter and the Queen of England, and he received the Queen Diamond Jubilee Medal and the Key to the City of Winnipeg.

 He lives with his fashion designer wife Abigail Mickelthwate and two sons in Oklahoma City.